piotr-cz/mod_freshmail2/README.en.md

 2. Enter **API Secret (40 characters)** _(Options > API Secret)_
 3. Select Subscribers list _(Options > Subscribers list)_

-In freshmail.pl panel you may find API Key and API Secret in _Contact list > Parameters > API keys_ or in _Settings > Plugins and API > Your API keys_.
+In freshmail.com panel you may find API Key and API Secret in _Contact list > Parameters > API keys_ or in _Settings > Plugins and API > Your API keys_.

 ### Basic options